Experience Design & Human Transformation

 Experience Design & Digital Transformation

-In the 21st century, digital technology has become a catalyst of change that has transformed the way we live, consume and work, learn and much more.
-Digital technology has changed many areas of our life’s experiences.
 This research line combines experience design and digital transformation.
 It explores emerging digital technologies – virtual reality, artificial intelligence, robotics, chatbots, smart tourism, big data systems – and questions around how these digital technologies shape and enhance customer experiences in multiple service contexts.
-In the contexts of tourism, leisure and events, digital technologies play a major role in co-creating experiences before, during and after.
+Digital transformation plays a major role in co-creating experiences before, during and after and creating never-ending tourism experiences.
 This research line zooms out to the macro trends that shape the future of technology enhanced experiences, and zooms in on the customer journey maps on how technologies helps meet human needs and create memorable moments along all steps of the customer journey.

 These selected recent publications may be of your interest:

 Prodinger, B. and Neuhofer, B. (2023).
 Never-Ending Tourism: Tourism Experience Scenarios for 2030.
-In ENTER22 e-Tourism Conference (pp. 288-299).
-Cham: Springer Nature Switzerland.
+In ENTER23 e-Tourism Conference, Springer.

 Rainoldi, M., van der Winckel, A., Yu, J. and Neuhofer, B. (2022) Video Game Experiential Marketing in Tourism: Designing for Experiences.
 In Stienmetz, J.L., Ferrer-Rosell, B., Massimo, D. (Hg.)
 Information and Communication Technologies in Tourism 2022.
 Cham, Springer, pp. 3-15.